-In Ireland, 149 primary schools were picked randomly to take part in TIMSS.
+In Ireland, about 35primary schools were picked randomly to take part in the field trial.
 In each of these schools, up to two Fourth class groups were selected to take part.
 You are in one of these classes!

 What will I have to do?